tjko/pico-sshd/README.md

 ### Usage withouth SDTIO

-Telnet server can alternatively be used withouth stdio, by setting stdio parameter to _false_:
+SSH server can alternatively be used withouth stdio, by setting stdio parameter to _false_:

 ```
-ssh_server_start(telnetserver, false);
+ssh_server_start(sshserver, false);
 ```

 #### Reading Data Received from Client